philcunliffe/filco-website/garden/Web Components Are Important.md

 Which renders an entire application that looks like this:
 ![Crowd-bounding-box application](./pasted-image-20241101135839.png)

-The `<canvas>` element is one of the most complicated HTML elements.
-The `<crowd-bounding-box>` encapsulates this complexity and surfaces an application that is dead simple to configure for anyone.
+The `<crowd-bounding-box>` component encapsulates the complexity of working with a `<canvas>` element and surfaces an application that is dead simple to configure for anyone.

 Components like this are also hackable with minimal coding knowledge.
 [This link](https://github.com/aws-samples/amazon-sagemaker-ground-truth-task-uis/blob/master/images/bounding-box-custom-labels.liquid.html) demonstrates how a user could enhance `<crowd-bounding-box>` to let end-users dynamically add and edit labels.
 This creation and hacking requires no node or NPM, bundlers, compilers, or transpilers, just a `<script>` tag.
 A similar modification to a React component is challenging in comparison.